wsheldon/silverstripe-serverless/README.md

 ## Overview

-This is my proof of concept running SilverStripe 4 on AWS Serverless stack.
+This is my proof of concept running SilverStripe 4 on AWS Serverless stack using Bref.

 ## Requirements ##